MARFT: Multi-Agent Reinforcement Fine-Tuning: Conclusion

 In this article, we propose a novel paradigm termed \textbf{Multi-Agent Reinforcement Fine-Tuning (MARFT)}, together with a brand-new MG called Flex-MG to better align with the LaMAS optimization in realistic scenarios, and present a universal algorithmic framework, MARFT, that integrates RFT, LaMAS, and MARL to advance the capabilities of LaMAS systems.
 MARFT addresses several fundamental challenges in adapting conventional MARL to LaMAS, including asynchronous agent interactions, profile-aware architecture design, heterogeneity across agents, and the dynamic organization of multi-agent systems.
 Through the fusion of RFT with sequential decision-making paradigms, trust-region optimization techniques, and token-level adaptation mechanisms, MARFT enables efficient coordination and policy refinement while preserving the foundational capabilities of pretrained LLMs.

-Preliminary experimental results on mathematical problem-solving tasks illustrate the potential of MARFT to surpass traditional single-agent strategies, demonstrating improved accuracy through emergent swarm intelligence, even in the presence of training instabilities.
-These findings suggest that MARFT holds significant promise for agentic tasks requiring complex, well-organized, distributed reasoning and acting.
+\reviewchange{Updated experiments on mathematical and coding tasks show that MARFT improves LaMAS across DeepScaler and DeepCoder settings, and often outperforms Independent PPO (MAPoRL) across out-of-domain evaluations.
+The role-specification ablation further suggests that MARFT can support self-evolving collaboration patterns when agents are initialized without fixed role descriptions.} These findings suggest that MARFT holds significant promise for agentic tasks requiring complex, well-organized, distributed reasoning and acting.

 The paradigm's intrinsic scalability, privacy-preserving characteristics, and alignment with decentralized system architectures make it a compelling foundation for real-world deployment in domains ranging from logistics and collaborative robotics to blockchain-based ecosystems.
 Nevertheless, numerous theoretical and practical challenges remain.
 Key open problems include the development of dynamic environment designs with agentic tasks tailored for LaMAS, improvement of sample efficiency, and the absence of standardized and well-established frameworks for MARFT and a unified multi-agent communication protocol.